haileytapia/portfolio/index.md

 ## About me

 I am pursuing a B.A. in English: Technical Communication at the University of Central Florida.
-Just as  documentation revolves around the end user, so does my approach to writing and design.
+Just as  documentation revolves around the audience, so does my approach to writing and design.

 ### Experience